This website is best viewed in

 With no pharmacological means of altering the disease process, current management of MND is widely palliative and symptom oriented.
 Regular moderate intensity physical exercise with various rehabilitative therapies like physiotherapy, occupational therapy, speech therapy and respiratory therapy and in the later stages of the disease artificial ventilatory support, management of swallowing difficulty and percutaneous endoscopic gastrostomy (PEG) are routinely used.

 Marked progressive axonal degeneration of motor neurons in the spinal cord and motor cortex is noted in MND.
-Currently the aim of stem cell therapy is to protect the existing motor neurons and attempt to bring about regeneration and repair in the damaged motor neurons.
+Currently the aim of cell therapy is to protect the existing motor neurons and attempt to bring about regeneration and repair in the damaged motor neurons.

 Stem cells have a potential to regenerate nerve cells as well as have a positive effect of preserving the existing nerve cells.
 Stem cells can effectively find their way to the site of damage and bring about successful repair and prevent further damage.